-You can file a joint return with your deceased spouse for the year of death -- unless you remarry during that year.
+You can still file married filing jointly with your deceased spouse for the year of death -- unless you remarry during that year.
 It's your responsibility to file a final return for your spouse.

-If you remarry in the year of your spouse's death, you can't file a joint return with your deceased spouse.
-However, you can file a joint return with your new spouse, or you and your new spouse can each file a separate return.
+If you remarry in the year of your spouse's death, you can't file as married filing jointly with your deceased spouse.
+However, you can file as married filing jointly with your new spouse.
+You and your new spouse can also choose to each file as married filing separately.
 If a return is required for your deceased spouse, use the married filing separately status.

 If you're a surviving spouse with no gross income, you can be claimed as an exemption on both of these: